aida-dataset-register/aida-dataset-register.github.io/about/index.md

 Please see the [AIDA data sharing policy](../sharing/) for more details.

-### Anonymous vs identifiable data
-Currently, AIDA exclusively uses anonymized data.
-However to facilitate export and work with larger amounts of data, AIDA is planning to establish a platform that is secure enough to store, share and process also identifiable data.

 ## Acknowledgements
 This site uses the following free and open services and technologies: